Family Sails

 How will I get on the boat?

-CRAB uses transfer slides and Hoyer Lifts to safely board guests with mobility challenges.
-CRAB staff and volunteers receive extensive training before they are qualified to help guests with the transfer process.
-Every guest is provided the utmost care for a safe an comfortable boarding experience.
+CRAB uses lifts and transfer slides to safely board guests with mobility challenges on sailboats.
+The Gemini power catamaran has a ramp for easy access without leaving your wheelchair.
+CRAB staff and volunteers receive extensive training before they are qualified to assist guests with the transfer process.
+Every guest is provided the utmost care for a safe and comfortable boarding experience.